Thirty-three deformation classes of compact hyperk\"ahler orbifolds: Introduction

 \subsubsection{When $X$ is the product of two K3 surfaces}

 This is the case considered in the present paper and by Theorem \ref{geneth}, it corresponds to the orbifolds obtained via Fujiki construction from a K3 surface $S$, a symplectic group $G$ on $S$ and a valid involution $\theta: G\rightarrow G$ (see Definition \ref{Fujikiconstruc}).
-However, in this paper we have explored only the examples with admissible groups $G$ (see Definition \ref{admissiblegroup}).
+However, we have only explored the examples with admissible groups $G$ (see Definition \ref{admissiblegroup}).
 Therefore according to \cite{xiao}, it remains 47 groups to be studied.
 The difficulty to study these other cases when $G$ is not admissible is the lack of known terminalizations.
-The quotient $S^2/\left\langle j_{\theta}(G),\mathfrak{S}_2\right\rangle$ will have singularities in codimension 2 for which a terminalization is not known.
-However, our method to determine the valid involutions (see Section \ref{examplescalculs}) and to compute the Betti numbers (See Proposition \ref{b2} and Section \ref{topo}) will still apply when $G$ is not admissible.
+The quotient $S^2/\left\langle j_{\theta}(G),\mathfrak{S}_2\right\rangle$ has singularities in codimension 2 for which a terminalization is not known.
+However, our method to determine the valid involutions (see Section \ref{examplescalculs}) and to compute the Betti numbers (See Proposition \ref{b2} and Section \ref{topo}) still apply when $G$ is not admissible.